TMSolution/PrototypeBundle/Resources/doc/checkingUrlConfig.md

       phrase: *
       servicename: prototype.gridbuilder
 ```
 In *Services* section you can verify names of services witch will be used to doing action mapped by route matching specified url.
+You can also verify phrase builded from *route* and *entity* pair of tags, witch were matched to find best suited service.